cloudnc/ngx-sub-form/README.md

 ### Remapping Data

-It is a frequent pattern to have the data that you're trying to modify in a format that is incovenient to the angular forms structural constraints.
+It is a frequent pattern to have the data that you're trying to modify in a format that is inconvenient to the angular forms structural constraints.
 For this reason, `ngx-form-component` offers a separate class `NgxSubFormRemapComponent` which will require you to define two interfaces:

 - One to model the data going into the form